webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

 ## <a id="a-generating-mips-on-the-gpu"></a>Generating mips on the GPU

 In [the previous article we also generated a mipmap](webgpu-textures.html#a-mipmap-filter) but in that case we had easy access to the image data.
-When importing an image, we could draw that image into a 2D canvas, the call `getImageData` to get the data, and finally generate mips and upload.
+When loading an image, we could draw that image into a 2D canvas, the call `getImageData` to get the data, and finally generate mips and upload.
 That would be pretty slow.
 It would also potentially be lossy since how canvas 2D renders is intentionally implementation dependant.